 A simpler way to stay on track

 The Nutrition GPA was developed as a solution to this dilemma–a way to get the benefits of awareness and accountability without the burden of logging every bit of food every day.
 The concept eventually became the core of the 30-Day Nutrition Upgrade program that I run twice a year.
-(The next one starts on March 13th.)Increased awareness and accountability--without the burden of logging every bit of food every… Click To Tweet
+(The next one starts on September 14th.)Increased awareness and accountability--without the burden of logging every bit of food every day.
+Click To Tweet

 Everyone who has done this program felt that it made a positive difference in their eating habits.
 The biggest changes they reported?
 Eating more vegetables and less sugar.

 “The program taught me what healthy eating should look like without being a strict diet”

 After the first 30 days, 93% of participants said they intended to keep using the Nutrition GPA on a daily basis.
 In fact, just a week ago I got an email from someone who has now been using it for over 6 months.

 “This is the only tracking system I’ve ever kept up for longer than 2 weeks!”